rachel-meadows/proverb-painter/README.md

 # Notes for future me:
 ORM is entity framework core with code-first migrations.
-Run Update-Database in Package Manager Console while sorting out data flows (Remove-Migration then Add-Migration as needed).
+Run Update-Database in Package Manager Console while sorting out data flows (Remove-Migration then Add-Migration Initial as needed).